 The Personal Statement

 - Do not simply discuss a series of activities that the Committee can learn about from the rest of your AMCAS application.
 Use this opportunity to provide information that is not otherwise available to the Committee in the materials you will submit.
+I like to say that this is about the spaces in-between the items on your resume – why, what did it mean, what did you learn about yourself and your motivations?

 - Think about the stages in your decision-making to pursue a career in health care.
 Are there events, people, experiences along the way which were formative?
 Is there a story you can tell which will explain your decision?

-- The statement must in some manner answer the question of why medicine is for you.
-This may be the part of the application that the committee turns back to if your motivation and decision are not fully evident them after interviews or after review of the supplemental application.
+- The statement must in some manner answer the question of why the profession is for you.
+This may be the part of the application that the committee turns back to if your motivation and decision are not fully evident to them after interviews or after review of the supplemental application.
 It is, therefore, important that you make clear your commitment to working with people in crisis, as well as a passion for lifelong learning in the sciences.

 - Avoid extensive references to childhood or high school experiences.
 You must show that you have made an adult, well-informed decision to pursue a career in medicine.
 There are obviously exceptions, but in most cases, childhood experiences are not especially convincing.